Spyderisk/system-modeller/README.md

 ### Windows

-To use Docker in Windows you must enable Hyper-V. This means that you can no longer use VirtualBox (used as Vagrant's hypervisor).
+We assume WSL2 (Windows Subsystem for Linux v2) is installed.
+If you do not install WSL2, you will need run Linux within a virtual machine, or switch to running Linux instead of Windows.

-Download and install "Docker Desktop".
+Download and install the closed-source application "Docker Desktop" for Windows.

-#### With WSL2

 Docker Desktop integrates with WSL2 (Windows Sub-system for Linux v2).
 WSL2 provides a Linux environment deeply integrated into Windows.
 As many